Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Overview.md

 You can modify or create new panels to obtain new functionality, such as making the widget display movable by dragging, and so on.

 ### Theme ###
-A theme defines the UI of the web app created by ArcGIS WebApp Builder.
+A theme defines the UI of the web app created by Web AppBuilder for ArcGIS.
 Themes define:

 - How the widget displays via theme panels
 - The color scheme, fonts, and so on via styles
 - Where widgets are located on the viewer’s UI, via one or more configuration files

-## Skill and software needed for ArcGIS WebApp Builder developers ##
+## Skill and software needed for Web AppBuilder for ArcGIS developers ##
 Developers need sufficient knowledge and experience using HTML and JavaScript to develop web applications.

-[Dojo](http://www.dojotoolkit.org) is the base platform for [ArcGIS API for JavaScript] (https://developers.arcgis.com/en/javascript/) and ArcGIS WebApp Builder.
+[Dojo](http://www.dojotoolkit.org) is the base platform for [ArcGIS API for JavaScript] (https://developers.arcgis.com/en/javascript/) and Web AppBuilder for ArcGIS.

-To develop a widget for ArcGIS WebApp Builder, a level of familiarity with the ArcGIS JavaScript API is recommended, or at least familiarity with the samples provided by Esri.
+To develop a widget for Web AppBuilder for ArcGIS, a level of familiarity with the ArcGIS JavaScript API is recommended, or at least familiarity with the samples provided by Esri.

 Although the required software is a basic text editor, a standards-compliant web browser, and an Internet connection, the following are recommended for efficient development: